Sinaptik-AI/pandas-ai/README.md

 If you are interested in managed PandaAI Cloud or self-hosted Enterprise Offering, [contact us](https://forms.gle/JEUqkwuTqFZjhP7h8).

 ## Resources
 - [Docs](https://pandas-ai.readthedocs.io/en/latest/) for comprehensive documentation
 - [Examples](examples) for example notebooks
 - [Discord](https://discord.gg/KYKj9F2FRH) for discussion with the community and PandaAI team

+> **Beta Notice**
+> Release v3 is currently in beta.
+This documentation reflects the features and functionality in progress and may change before the final release.

 ## 🤝 Contributing